We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Psyllium is a type of fiber commonly used as a gentle, bulk-forming laxative.
+Psyllium is a type of fiber that acts as a gentle, bulk forming laxative.

-This article tells you all you need to know about psyllium, including 7 ways it can benefit your health.
+This article explains all there is to know about psyllium, including seven ways it can benefit your health.

-It’s used as a dietary supplement and is usually found in the form of husk, granules, capsules or powder.
-However, it can also be obtained through fortified breakfast cereals and baked goods (2).
+People use psyllium as a dietary supplement.
+It is available in the form of husk, granules, capsules, or powder.
+Manufacturers may also fortify breakfast cereals and baked goods with psyllium.

-Psyllium husk is the main active ingredient in Metamucil, a fiber supplement often used to reduce constipation.
+Psyllium husk is the main active ingredient in Metamucil, a fiber supplement that reduces constipation.

 Because of its excellent water solubility, psyllium can absorb water and become a thick, viscous compound that resists digestion in the small intestine.

-Moreover, unlike some other potent sources of fiber, psyllium is well tolerated (4).
+Moreover, unlike some other potent sources of fiber, the body typically tolerates psyllium well.

-Psyllium can be found in various forms and has many health benefits.
+Psyllium is available in various forms and has many health benefits.

-Initially, it works by binding to partially digested food that’s passing from the stomach into the small intestine.
+Initially, it works by binding to partially digested food that is passing from the stomach into the small intestine.

-One study found that psyllium had a greater effect than wheat bran on the moisture, total weight and texture of stools (9).
+One study found that psyllium, which is a soluble fiber, had a greater effect than wheat bran, which is insoluble fiber, on the moisture, total weight, and texture of stools (6).

-Another study showed that taking 5.1 grams twice a day for two weeks significantly increased the water content and weight of stools, as well as the total number of bowel movements, in 170 individuals with chronic constipation (10).
+Another study showed that taking 5.1 grams (g) of psyllium twice a day for 2 weeks significantly increased the water content and weight of stools, as well as the total number of bowel movements, in 170 individuals with chronic constipation (7).